Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 This data model is referred to as a 'data source' in XM Cloud.
 Data sources in XM Cloud can be either:

-- a piece of content stored inside the current site: `site/data/DatasourceFolder/DataSourceItem`
+- a piece of content stored inside the current site. e.g. `site/data/DatasourceFolder/DataSourceItem`
-- a piece of content stored inside the current page: `page/data/dataSourceItem`
+- a piece of content stored inside the current page. e.g. `page/data/dataSourceItem`
 - the page itself, where the component is being placed

 For this tutorial, you will be implementing the first option.
 You will:

-1. Create a piece of content that can be used as a data source for the Text Teaser component
+1. Create a piece of content that can be used as a data source for the Text Teaser component.
 1. Configure it to store inside a data folder within your Company Dev site.
-1. Configure XM Cloud so that authors can create the content
+1. Configure XM Cloud so that authors can create the content.
 1. Connect a created data source to the Component on the page.
 1. Configure XM Cloud so that whenever an author drags the Text Teaser component onto the page, they are asked to select an existing piece of content or create a new one.